NAIS JOURNAL DESCRIPTION

 Native American and Indigenous Studies invites reviews of books and other materials on topics relevant to our field for publication in the journal.

-Reviews should be 750-1000 words and submitted in 12-point Times New Roman font.
+Reviews should be no moe than 750 words and submitted in 12-point Times New Roman font.
 We will consider essays of greater length that review multiple books, films, or other materials on a particular topic, theme, or area.

 Publishers and distributors can send materials for review consideration to: